homeboy445/promiseButler/README.md

 # Promise Manager
 The Promise Manager is a versatile JavaScript package designed to manage the execution of promises in various ways.
 With this package, you can control whether promises are executed sequentially, in batches, or in a pipelined manner.
 This flexibility allows you to optimize the handling of asynchronous operations in your applications.
+The promise manager expects an array of callback which is expected to return a promise, with which it takes care of the promise execution.

 NOTE: This is development & is not ready for use at the moment.
 This package will be published to npm once its DEV DONE.